metarank/metarank/doc/features/scalar.md

 ## String extractors

 With string values there is no easy way to map them into a finite set of ML features.
-But in a case when the string has low cardinality (so there is a finite and low number of possible values), we can do a (one-hot encoding)[https://en.wikipedia.org/wiki/One-hot] to convert it to a series of numbers.
+But in a case when the string has low cardinality (so there is a finite and low number of possible values), we have a couple of options on how to treat these:
+* (one-hot encoding)[https://en.wikipedia.org/wiki/One-hot] to convert it to a series of numbers.
+* Index encoding, which may work better when cardinality is high (e.g. > 10).

+### One-hot encoding
 Imagine you have field `color: "red"` and there is only a small finite set of possible values for this field: it can be either red, green or blue.
 So we can do the actual mapping in the following way: